TactilityProject/TactilityDocs/docs/versions/main/os-development/architecture.md

 Services implement `tt::service::Service` with a `ServiceManifest`.
 Services are long-running background processes: GUI, Wi-Fi, the app loader, the statusbar, GPS, the [WebServer](../features/webserver.md), and more.

-## HAL Layer
+## Hardware Abstraction Layer

-### Deprecated HAL

-Located in the `Tactility` folder. `tt::hal::Configuration` is declared per-device board (in `Devices/<id>/Source/Configuration.cpp`).
-It provides `initBoot` for early hardware setup and `createDevices` to instantiate HAL device wrappers (display, touch, power, keyboard, etc.).
-Devices that have been migrated to the current HAL still declare an empty placeholder configuration for compatibility.

-### Current HAL
+The main driver abstractions are in TactilityKernel.
+Implementations of drivers are found in `Drivers/`.
+Secondary driver modules are located at `Modules/`.

-Located in TactilityKernel, based on the Linux driver subsystem model described in [Drivers](device-development/drivers.md): modules register drivers, drivers bind to devices via `compatible` strings from the devicetree.
+Drivers are based on the Linux driver subsystem model described in [Drivers](device-development/drivers.md): modules register drivers, drivers bind to devices via `compatible` strings from the devicetree.

 ## Platform Abstraction